keeeevinShen/foods-receipe-analysis/README.md

 from this chart we can see as the rating increase, the number of steps is tend to decreasae.
 As the the rating increase, the minutes is also tend to decrease. but the reason why rating 5 have a abnormal large minutes is because there are many outliers, some recipe have rating of 5 but have extremly larger minutes (as shown in the minutes vs average rating graph)

 ### Imputation
-I replaced all the missing value (NaN) in rating into 0.
+I didn't confuct imputation because as there are no missing value on the avg_rating, minutes and n_steps

 ## Framing a Prediction Problem